Towards Empirical Sandwich Bounds on the Rate-Distortion Function: Appendix

 therefore

-So, when these approximations hold, the maximum achievable lower bound objective $\tilde{\ell}_k $ can never exceed $\log k$.
-On sources such as high-dimension (e.g., $n = 10000$) Gaussians, or $256 \times 256$ patches of natural images, $\lambda$ needs to be on the order of $10^6$ to target low-distortion region of the R-D curve, and the above analysis well describes the behavior of the lower bound algorithm.
+Thus, when these approximations hold, the maximum achievable lower bound objective $\tilde{\ell}_k $ cannot exceed $\log k$.
+On sources such as high-dimension (e.g., $n = 10000$) Gaussians, or $256 \times 256$ patches of natural images, $\lambda$ needs to be on the order of $10^6$ or higher to target even the low-distortion region of the R-D curve, and the above analysis well describes the behavior of the lower bound algorithm for any value of $k$ we feasibly experimented with.